 The shape and size of Belfast was changed by the building of all the linen mills and warehouses.
 The bulk of linen manufacture went on in the west of the city however, small factories and warehouses stayed close to the old White Linen Hall, where the city hall stands today.

 The story of Irish Linen is a long one, weaving in and out of the families in Ireland.
 Today, the team at Mallon have decided to continue with the journey.
-The first crop of Mallon Linen will be available soon, and expressions of interest can be sent to firstname.lastname@example.org.
+Expressions of interest can be sent to firstname.lastname@example.org.